 If you have diabetes, you may well suffer from dry feet – causing the skin to peel and crack.
+Diabetes and dry feet commonly go hand-in-glove (or should that be foot-in-shoe?).
 It is a common symptom of diabetes, and happens because the nerves that control the oil and moisture in your feet no longer work properly.

 There are several things that you can do to ensure and maintain healthy skin on your feet.
 Here are our 5 top tips…